This website uses cookies to improve functionality and tailor your browsing experience.

 Alan Griffiths

-I became involved with CLAHRC in December 2017 when I was chosen as a Public Adviser on a project with NHSE (Cheshire and Merseyside) evaluating ‘GP Forward View’.
-When the HI sub group was formed I was successful in applying to be a member, and remain so to this day.
+I became involved with CLAHRC in December 2017 when I was chosen as a Public Adviser (PA) on a project with NHSE (Cheshire and Merseyside) evaluating ‘GP Forward View’.
+When the Health Inequalities sub-group was formed I was successful in applying to be a member, and remain so to this day.
 When ARC took over, I successfully applied to be a member of the Governance Sub Committee, and since then have also been involved in the Strategy Group.

-Earlier this year I was chosen to be a PA on the Liverpool BRC funding application committee.
-This is working with researchers from the UOL, the LSOTM, and others, including 7 NHS Trusts across the City Region.
+I was also chosen to be a PA on the Liverpool Biomedical Research Centre funding application committee.
+This is working with researchers from the University of Liverpool, the Liverpool School of Tropical Medicine, and others, including 7 NHS Trusts across the City Region.
 Unlike ARC, this is biochemical research.
-Outside of ARC I am a governor of NORTH West Boroughs Healthcare NHST, a Member of the Cheshire and Merseyside NHSE Transforming Care Strategic Board (for people with a Learning Disability and/or Autism) and their Steering Group for LeDeR (the LD mortality review).
+Outside of ARC I am a Governor of North West Boroughs Healthcare NHST, a Member of the Cheshire and Merseyside NHSE Transforming Care Strategic Board (for people with a learning disability and/or autism) and their Steering Group for LeDeR (the learning disability mortality review).

-My main drive for being involved in health research, or anything to do with health really, goes back to when I was a Trustee of Royal Mencap Society (National Mencap).
+My main drive for being involved in health research, or anything to do with health, goes back to when I was a Trustee of Royal Mencap Society (National Mencap).
 At that time, they ran a campaign called ‘Death by Indifference’.
-This highlighted that people with a Learning Disability are an enormous group suffering from massive Health Inequalities.
-It was then that I vowed to do my bit to fight HI and improve the life of people who suffer from it.
+This highlighted that people with a learning disability are an enormous group suffering from massive health inequalities.
+It was then that I vowed to do my bit to fight health inequalities and improve the life of people who suffer from it.
 Although I must confess that I am very much still learning – hence the interest in research.

 Back to team